jarrett/rbbcode/README.markdown

     RbbCode.new.convert('This is [b]BBCode[/b]')

-All HTML output will be passed through the [Sanitize](https://github.com/rgrove/sanitizeize) gem.
+RbbCode recovers gracefully from invalid markup.
+Any bad BBCode tags will remain in the output as-is, i.e. they will not be converted to HTML tags and will be visible to end users.
+All HTML output is passed through the [Sanitize](https://github.com/rgrove/sanitizeize) gem.
 This protects you against malicious HTML.

 For the curious, the parser is built with Treetop.
 But you don't need to know anything about Treetop to use RbbCode.